weronka341/talixo-booking/README.md

 # Talixo booking
 React.js app - form for booking taxis and limousines from Talixo.
+## Google Maps API Place Autocomplete
+For location inputs in form app uses Google Maps Place Autocomplete.
+Please bear in mind that in free version it is extremely limited.
+Due to that fact please use input in 'traditional' way or provide your own API Key.
 ## Usage
 ### `npm install`
 Install project dependencies.